kedacore/http-add-on/CONTRIBUTING.md

 ## Development Environment Setup

-We have a comprehensive how-to document that details the setup and configuration of the development environment for this project.
+Please see our comprehensive how-to document [on the wiki](https://github.com/kedacore/http-add-on/wiki/Setting-Up-Your-Development-Environment) for details on how to set up and configure your development environment for this project.

-Please find it at [docs/developing.md](./docs/developing.md).

 ## Developer Certificate of Origin: Signing your work